Skip to main content

 • Timed recovery keys for passphrase-based recovery with a 30-day lockdown.

-• Developer integrations: Web and React Native via existing SDKs.
+• Developer integrations: Web via existing SDKs.

 • Services: Indexer for reads, Transaction API for writes, Node Gateway RPC for raw calls.